chef/chef-web-docs/chef_master/source/install_server_ha_drbd.rst

 ..
-This page is the Chef 12 server install page, for high availability in AWS.
+This page is the Chef Server 12 install page, for high availability in AWS.

 =====================================================
 High Availability: DRBD (DEPRECATED)
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_ha_drbd.rst>`__

-.. warning:: This topic is deprecated as of the 12.9 release of the Chef servver.
+.. warning:: This topic is deprecated as of the release of Chef Server 12.9.
 For the latest information on high availability and how to set up a highly-available server cluster, see `High Availability: Backend Cluster </install_server_ha.html>`__.

-This topic describes how to set up the Chef server for high availability using physical machines and DRBD.
+This topic describes how to set up the Chef Server for high availability using physical machines and DRBD.

 .. image:: ../../images/chef_server_ha_drbd.svg
    :width: 600px